 See below in figure 6.X.2-1 how this solution enhances UPF Selection during PDU Sesison Establishment (based on clause 4.4.3 in TS 23.502 [3]).

 When this procedure is triggered, UPF has already provided its capabilities to SMF over N4 or SMF gets them from NRF as described above.
 As shown in figure 6.X.2-1, it is in the step 8 of this procedure where SMF performs UPF selection.
 For such selection, the UPF new capabilities (including AdditionalSupportInfo IE) are considered by SMF in addition to the baseline ones so an appropriate UPF can be selected by matching the functionality and features required

+Editor's Note: it is FFS if there is any existing IE in PFCP that can be used